cppfw/prorab/wiki/TutorialBuildApplication.md

 # Building C/C++ application

-To build a C/C++ application with prorab we can use a `prorab-build-app` definition.
+To build a C/C++ application with prorab we can use a `prorab-build-app` macro.

 But before we have to define some input variables if needed:
 - `this_name` - name of the application.
 It will be used to generate the output binary filename.